YCSGP/MIXPRS/README.md

   * `indep_approx=TRUE`: uses an identity covariance matrix for the pruned SNPs instead of LD reference panels (the `--ref_dir` flag is still required).
   * `selection_criterion=NNLS`: employs the Lawson–Hanson Non-Negative Least Squares (NNLS) algorithm to estimate non-negative PRS combining weights.

-Run the following command to calculate the optimal PRS combining weights.
-Replace placeholders with your actual paths and filenames, and repeat this step for each of the four subsampled tuning GWAS sets generated in **Step 1** (`repeat=1,2,3,4`):
+Run the following command to calculate the optimal PRS combining weights and repeat this step for each of the four subsampled tuning GWAS sets generated in **Step 1** (`repeat=1,2,3,4`):

 ```bash
 conda activate MIXPRS